katjacb24/caodemo/README.md

 ### Install CAO
 The installation is very simple, download the package, unpack it and change to its directory.

-It's a good idea to copy the yaml files from this repository to the cao direcory.
+Copy the yaml files from this repository to the cao direcory.

 ### Install Custom Resource Definitions
 ```